 What do I do for transportation if my car is totaled or being repaired?

 Is it necessary to purchase insurance on the rental car?

-Do I need a lawyer for a property damage claim?
+Do I need an Atlanta car accident lawyer for a property damage claim?

 The insurance company for the party at fault pays for the property claim.
 You also have the option of submitting the claim through your own insurance company.
 In that case, your insurance company recovers the loss from the negligent party's insurance company.

 If the other driver is uninsured and you have collision coverage, then your insurance company will pay the property damage claim and possibly attempt to recover the damages from the uninsured driver.

 If there is no dispute as to who is at fault in the crash, the insurance company of the negligent driver usually pays to have the car towed and stored, if necessary.
 If the insurance carrier totals the car, they tow it to a salvage yard or free storage facility.
 If not, they tow it to the repair shop.
 However, if you refuse to allow the insurance company to move the car, you are then responsible for storage costs or the cost of having it towed to your home.

 If the damage to your vehicle exceeds the fair market value, then you are entitled to that amount.
 "Fair market value" is the amount for which a car dealership or another person would buy and sell the same car.
 The make, model, accessory options, mileage and condition are all factors taken into consideration.